View Shirley Moser's Obituary on fredericknewspost.com and share memories

 She was predeceased by a sister Nora Armstrong.

-Shirley requesterd that everyone dress casual and wear a bright color shirt.
+Shirley requested that everyone dress casual and wear a bright color shirt.

 A special thank you to the nurses and staff of Frederick memorial Hospital, the Frederick County Hospice and Kline Hospice House.